pingcap/docs-cn/br/backup-and-restore-tool.md

 - It is recommended that you use a storage hardware with high throughput, because the throughput of a storage hardware limits the backup and restoration speed.
 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.

-For more recommended practices of using BR, refer to [BR Usage Scenarios](/br/backup-and-restore-use-cases.md).
+For more recommended practices of using BR, refer to [BR Use Cases](/br/backup-and-restore-use-cases.md).

 ## Examples